AlexGitHub11/Online-Job-Application-form-/README.md

 ### Overview
 This Django web application allows users to apply for a job by filling out a form.
-The submitted data is stored in an SQLite database, and a confirmation email is sent to the user upon successful submission of the form.
+The submitted data is stored in an SQLite database which has an admin portal backend, and a confirmation email is sent to the user upon successful submission of the form.

 ### Features